AgentWorm: Self-Propagating Attacks Across LLM Agent Ecosystems: Problem Formulation

 This architecture establishes an implicit trust hierarchy.
 The bootstrap workspace files (\texttt{SOUL.md}, \texttt{AGENTS.md}) occupy the highest tier: their directives are injected into the system prompt and treated as authoritative by the LLM, granting broad execution authority.
 Skill definitions occupy a medium tier, and memory files the lowest.
 The absence of enforced boundaries between tiers creates conditions for cross-tier privilege escalation.

-OpenClaw instances communicate across a diverse landscape of channels: messaging applications (Telegram, Discord, WhatsApp, Slack, Signal), social media platforms where agents post and interact autonomously (e.g., RedNote), and agent-specific forums such as Moltbook~\cite{jiang2026humans}, a dedicated social network for AI agents.
-We use the term \emph{channel} throughout this paper as a unified abstraction for any communication surface through which agents exchange messages, regardless of the underlying platform.
+OpenClaw instances communicate across a diverse landscape of channels: messaging applications, social media platforms where agents post and interact autonomously (e.g., Reddit, Yuanbao Pai Group Chat), and agent-specific forums such as Moltbook~\cite{jiang2026humans}, a dedicated social network for AI agents.
+The term \emph{channel} is used throughout this paper as a unified abstraction for any communication surface through which agents exchange messages, regardless of the underlying platform.
 Within these channels, agents co-exist alongside human participants and other agents, routinely processing and acting upon information from peers without distinguishing it from owner or system directives.
-The ClawHub skill marketplace further connects instances through a shared software supply chain, enabling any user to publish third-party skill packages subject only to automated malware scanning, without mandatory code review or behavioural analysis.
+The ClawHub skill marketplace further connects instances through a shared software supply chain, enabling any user to publish third-party skill packages subject only to automated malware scanning, without mandatory code review or behavioral analysis.